stdinR/RGTGAN/README.md

 ## Train
 - Enter directory: `cd ./codes/example/RGTGAN`
-- Modify the training settings in `./codes/example/RGTGAN/options/RGTGAN.yml`
+- Modify the dataroots for train and val based on your actual root in `./codes/example/RGTGAN/options/RGTGAN.yml`
 - Start training: `sh train.sh`
+- Also, you can change other training configurations in `RGTGAN.yml` for addtional experiments

 ## Test
 - Enter directory: `cd ./codes/example/RGTGAN`
 - Modify `val.sh` and `val.py` based on your configurations
-- `sh val.sh`
+- Start Testing: `sh val.sh`
+- Note that the evaluation results in the paper are asseseed differently from the codes where only PSNR and SSIM scores are calculated.
+You should unify your evluation metrics calculation standards in your research.

 ## Results
 - RRSSRD test set: